iTwin/imodel-transformer/samples.md

       if (!seedDb) {
         throw new Error("Failed to open snapshot iModel.");
       }

-      // Get the sheet data from the snapshot const arr: any = [];
+      // Get the sheet data from the snapshot (this will contain the sheet data) const arr: any = [];
       const query = "SELECT * FROM BisCore.Sheet";
       seedDb.withPreparedStatement(query, (statement) => {